2015 Special Institute Events

 Dr. Susan Nye, James Madison University

 This class is designed to provide teachers with the skills and knowledge to integrate technology into developmentally appropriate physical education and health lessons.
 The class will identify the theories, principles, and strategies for the integration of technology into physical education and health practice.
-Students will learn and practice with several technology resources (i.e. pedometers, HRMs, IPod touch, Digital Cameras, and Microsoft PowerPoint and Publisher).
+Students will learn and practice with several technology resources (i.e. pedometers, HRMs, Apps, Smart board and Microsoft).